 A pass is when a player kicks the ball to another member of their team.
 Passes can also be executed with the head or chest if directed well but are most frequently made with a player’s feet.
-A pass is completed if the latter player is able to control the ball enough to dribble or pass.
+A pass is completed if the receiving player is able to control the ball enough to dribble or pass.

 Teams that pass the ball well are more likely to create scoring opportunities.
 For example, the great Spanish club FC Barcelona adopted a pass-first game that led them to dominate the European club tournaments.
 The FC Barcelona-style attack passes the ball so much during the game that players often only take one or two touches on the ball before finding an open teammate.

 Often, players with superior passing abilities play the midfield position.
 A player that connects passes between the defense and attack is known as a linkman.
 To become a good passer, soccer players need to develop their field vision, ability to anticipate plays and move into space, and control of the ball to complete passes with the right amount of power.

-There are many different types of passes in soccer:
+There are many different pass types in soccer: